 A great way to manage your budget is by using a targeted savings account for your large and/or infrequent expenses.

 This makes it easier to plan for those big expenses and avoid reaching into your emergency fund, or worse, for your credit card.

 Tracking money in targeted savings accounts.
 You can keep track of the money in an accrual account with pen and paper, or with a spreadsheet like Excel.

 Some banks make it easy to set up sub-accounts directly within your main savings accounts, making it easy to keep track of your savings goals.

-Note 1: This tutorial assumes you already have a Capital One 360 account.
+Note: This tutorial assumes you already have a Capital One 360 account.
 If you do not already have one, you can visit their site to learn more, or to open an account.

 1. Log in to your Capital One 360.